 Washington County is endowed with mild, low humidity winters with over 300 sunny days per year.
 The desert climate promotes year-round recreation and leisure activities.
 Nearby St George is known as the "Year 'Round Golf Capital of Utah" and offers ten great, scenic golf courses.
 Southern Utah has been recognized as an excellent retirement spot in many recent publications, and Washington County is one of the fastest growing counties in Utah.
 Picture clear, blue, sunny skies, add a few white fluffy clouds, red rock mountains, green golf courses, picturesque walking trails, thriving businesses, great shopping and you've got a picture of living and working in Washington County.
 This is "where the summer sun spends the winter!"

 Three Points Center is located on their own ranch just outside of Hurricane.
 Our property comprises approximately 180 acres and sits 3,900 feet above sea level on the Hurricane Mesa.
-We have two ponds, a stream, orchards, horses, goats, pigs, chickens, a peacock, and our own continuous water supply.
+We have two ponds, a stream, orchards, horses, peacocks, and our own continuous water supply.
 The views from the property are second-to-none.
 To the north of the ranch is Zion National Park, one of the premier National Parks in the country.
 To the west is Pine Valley Mountain, a 10,500-foot mountain overlooking the entire St. George/ Washington area.
 To the east is picturesque Apple Valley and Lake Powell, and to the south is the Arizona strip, leading to the Grand Canyon.

 Zion is an ancient Hebrew word meaning a place of refuge or sanctuary.
 Protected within the park's 229 square miles is a dramatic landscape of sculptured canyons and soaring cliffs.
 This unique geography and the variety of life zones, within the park, make Zion National Park a significant place of unusual plant and animal diversity.